-Passive-aggressive behavior, bullying, ostracizing, cyberbullying, career sabotage, and racist, sexist, or LGBTQIA+-phobic rhetoric, to name a few, are now included in the expanded Code of Good Practice.
-Further, it makes provision that harassment can now be addressed through a formal or informal remedial process, according to the new modified Code of Good Practice.
+Passive-aggressive behaviour, bullying, ostracizing, cyberbullying, career sabotage, and racist, sexist, or LGBTQIA+-phobic rhetoric, to name a few, are now included in the expanded Code of Good Practice.
+Further, it makes provision that harassment can now be addressed through a formal or informal remedial process, according to the newly modified Code of Good Practice.

 TEST FOR SEXUAL HARASSMENT

 - Whether the harassment is on the prohibited grounds of sex and/or gender and/or sexual orientation;

 - Whether the sexual conduct was unwelcome;

 - The nature and extent of the sexual conduct; and

 - The impact of sexual conduct.

 If it is found during the formal or informal remedial process that the form of conduct met one of the requirements above, it will be seen as sexual harassment.
 The Code of Good Practice affords us guidelines to deal with harassment in the workplace.

 Employers are now encouraged to have a zero-tolerance policy regarding workplace harassment under the new law.
 Employers will have a greater obligation to educate their staff about harassment.
 Even if the harassment is a single event, employers who fail to take the necessary efforts to eradicate it within a reasonable time may be held vicariously accountable for damages.